Methodology & Assumptions

 - If it is the father or the mother who claims the children on their tax return, for all purposes (dependency, Earned Income Tax Credit, Child Tax Credit).
 (See Endnote 1.)

-If the user indicates that the family chooses to participate in a particular program if eligible for that program, the family will participate whenever eligible regardless of earnings level.
-In other words, even if the family is eligible for a high benefit in the first (lowest-earnings) scenario and eligible for a much lower benefit in the last (highest-earnings) scenario, the family will participate in all scenarios if the user has chosen that the family will participate in that program.
+If the user indicates that an eligible family chooses to participate in a particular program, the family will participate whenever eligible regardless of earnings level.
+In other words, even if the family is eligible for a high benefit in the first (lowest-earnings) scenario and eligible for a much lower benefit in the last (highest-earnings) scenario, the family will participate in all of the scenarios if the user has chosen that the family will participate in that program, as long as the family is eligible for any positive benefit.
 Note, however, that the family may stop being eligible for a program due to increased earnings.

 Assumptions for Characteristics Not Entered by the User